Detection Rules¶

 Event Title¶

-Defines the event name for alarm trigger conditions; can use pre-set template variables.
+Define the event name for alert trigger conditions; you can use predefined template variables.

 Note

 In the latest version, the monitor name will be automatically generated after entering the event title.
-In older monitors, there may be inconsistencies between the monitor name and the event title, so it is recommended to synchronize them to the latest version.
+In older monitors, there may be inconsistencies between the monitor name and the event title; it is recommended to synchronize to the latest version.

 Event Content¶

-Write the event notification content; when the trigger condition is met, the system will send this content externally.
-It generally includes the following information:
+Enter the event notification content, and when the trigger conditions are met, the system will send this content externally.
+It usually includes the following information:

-- Can insert associated links and template variables;
+- You can insert associated links and template variables;

 - Add associated logs or error messages based on advanced settings;